-Child support is often assessed through Services Australia, but there are also options for private agreements that reflect your family’s unique needs.
+Child support is normally calculated by Services Australia, but there are also options for private agreements that reflect your family’s unique needs.
 In some cases, financial support may continue after a child turns 18 — particularly if they are studying or living with a disability.

 We take the time to explain your rights and responsibilities clearly and help you negotiate and formalise arrangements that are fair, practical, and legally sound.
 Whether you’re seeking guidance, support with negotiations, or need to apply to the Court, we’re here to help every step of the way.